nicknash/RelaSharp/README.md

 ## Memory Model Simulation via Vector Clocks

+[This section is just too confusing - I plan to rewrite it soon]

 This section gives a very rough description of how RelaSharp simulates the C++11 memory model (which the C# memory model can be defined as a special case of).
 The description below is quite imprecise, and really gives a rough impression of how things work.
 The entirety of the description below really just corresponds to some very simple code in a single file: [AccessHistory.cs](MemoryModel/AccessHistory.cs)

 To simulate the memory-model, RelaSharp assigns threads incrementing time-stamps at pre-emption points.
 At each store, the time-stamp of the storing thread is recorded.
 An ordered, bounded history of all stores to each instrumented variable is also maintained.
 When a thread performs a load of an instrumented variable V, it considers the stores in this history.
 Let's call this history H(V).
 For a load of V, each element H(V) is referred to as a  _candidate load result_ for V, and we say that it was created by a _candidate store_.
 For a given load of V by some thread, some elements of H(V) will be inconsistent with the memory model semantics, and cannot be returned.
 Thus we need an algorithm that given a load of V returns an element of H(V) that is consistent with the memory model semantics.